tamj0rd2/cookiecutter-drfreact/README.md

 11. Run `heroku open` to see your beautiful app

 ### Method 2 (manual)
 Use this if you want to commit your bundles to version control.
-In this case, each time you change the source code for your react app you will need to create a new production bundle and commit it to version control prior to pushing your code to Heroku.
+In this case, any time you change the source code for your react app you will need to create a new production bundle and commit it to version control prior to pushing your code to Heroku.

-1. Coming soon
+1. Run `git init`
+2. If you are a windows user, **make sure** that the line endings for the `runtime.txt` file are set to **LF** (instead of the windows default, CRLF).
+If you don't do this, you will have problems!
+3. Run `npm run build-prod`
+4. Run `git add * && git commit -am "Initial commit"`
+5. Run `heroku login` and enter your login details
+6. Run `heroku create`
+7. Run `heroku config:set SECRET_KEY=putagoodsecretkeyhere`
+8. Run `heroku config:set DJANGO_SETTINGS_MODULE=config.settings.production`
+9. Run `git push heroku master`
+10. Run `heroku open` to see your beautiful app

 ## Sources
 - http://owaislone.org/blog/webpack-plus-reactjs-and-django/